-Managing your data integration is a complex, continuous task, and using an integration tool can simplify the process.
+Managing your data integration is a complex, continuous task, and using a data ingestion tool can simplify the process.
 In addition to cleansing, profiling, and migrating your data, an integration tool provides approaches for keeping your data secure each step of the way.
 Some of the most common safeguards include implementing policies and procedures to reduce the risk of human error, continuous monitoring, and cybersecurity measures such as encryption and secure storage protocols.

 Something else to keep in mind when planning your data security strategy is how you plan to meet compliance standards.
 Legislation including the GDPR, HIPAA, and the California Consumer Privacy Act of 2018 have placed new requirements on how companies manage, store, and share personal data.
 One major advantage of cloud integration is that many compliance measures can be automated to streamline the process and reduce risk.